 So, when you find websites, videos and online courses for homeschooling, you are typically going to mirror or cast to your TV.
 If it’s from a website that has a streaming channel, you can view them that way.

 Regardless of how you get your homeschool lessons onto your TV, it’s a really smart way to present lessons for multiple children.
-This gives everyone a better view of images, maps, demonstrations, etc.
+When you use tv as a second monitor, it gives everyone a better view of images, maps, demonstrations, etc.

 Ways to Watch Homeschool Lessons on a TV